 The concept of fiduciary duty has a long history, going back more or less eight centuries under English common law.
-Fiduciary duty is essentially a legal relationship of confidence or trust between two or more parties, most commonly a fiduciary or trustee and a principal or beneficiary, who justifiably reposes confidence, good faith, and reliance in his trustee.
-The fiduciary acts at all times for the sole benefit and interests of another, with loyalty to those interests.
+Fiduciary duty is essentially a legal relationship of confidence or trust between two or more parties, most commonly a fiduciary or trustee and a principal or beneficiary, who justifiably reposes confidence, good faith, and reliance on his trustee.
+The fiduciary is expected to act at all times for the sole benefit and interests of the principal, with loyalty to those interests.
 A fiduciary must not put personal interests before that duty, and, importantly, must not be placed in a situation where his fiduciary duty to clients conflicts with a fiduciary duty to any other entity.